 Wakeup is a home furnishing company that sells different kinds of mattresses, pillows, mattress protectors, and even beds to Indian consumers.
 Based out of Gurgaon, the company started in 2018 and has partnered with SankalpTaru Foundation for planting trees for every mattress sold.

-Eazybee is an underwear company that uses Lycra for making its garments.
+Eazybee is an innerwear company that uses Lycra for making its garments.
 The company donates 5% of its monthly revenue to planting trees, which is done by its partner SankalpTaru Foundation.

 Losing a loved one is not easy, a Bengaluru-based company Last Ripple helps in planting a tree that can encapsulate a memory in a form of a plant or a tree.
 Started by a young entrepreneur in the garden city of India, Last Ripple plants a tree at the request of every pet parent, whenever their pet dies.

 Unpretentiously, the consumer companies work with reforestation organizations and expert NGOs for their respective tree plantation initiatives.
-These environmental companies employ local communities for planting the saplings, taking care of the saplings, and also bringing expertise – they ensure to take care of plant species, pick the right season, and provide land fertility while reforesting.
+These environmental companies employ local communities to plant the saplings, take care of the saplings, and also bring expertise – they ensure to take care of plant species, pick the right season, and provide land fertility while reforesting.

 The skeptics might say that these tree plantation done by companies when you buy a product is more of a greenwashing, but we feel it is better than no planting.
 Tree plantations are the best natural fight against climate change.
 Hence the efforts on the part of these Indian companies that plant a tree for every product you buy should be lauded.